fukuiretu/fluent-plugin-mysql-load/README.md

 * **socket** (option)

-  Set the socket file location of MySQL Server.The default is "/tmp/mysql.sock".
+  Set the socket file location of MySQL Server.The default is ""(blank).

 * **tablename** (required)